apache/beam/website/www/site/content/en/blog/beam-2.55.0.md

   * Partial Support for File Loads (Failures writing to files supported, failures loading files to BQ unsupported)
   * No Support for Extract or Streaming Inserts
 * Added support for handling bad records to PubSubIO ([#30372](https://github.com/apache/beam/pull/30372)).
-  * Support is not available for handling schema mismatches, and enabling error handling for writing to pubsub topics with schemas is not recommended
+  * Support is not available for handling schema mismatches, and enabling error handling for writing to Pub/Sub topics with schemas is not recommended
 * `--enableBundling` pipeline option for BigQueryIO DIRECT_READ is replaced by `--enableStorageReadApiV2`.
-Both were considered experimental and may subject to change (Java) ([#26354](https://github.com/apache/beam/issues/26354)).
+Both were considered experimental and subject to change (Java) ([#26354](https://github.com/apache/beam/issues/26354)).

 ## New Features / Improvements

-* Allow writing clustered and not time partitioned BigQuery tables (Java) ([#30094](https://github.com/apache/beam/pull/30094)).
+* Allow writing clustered and not time-partitioned BigQuery tables (Java) ([#30094](https://github.com/apache/beam/pull/30094)).
 * Redis cache support added to RequestResponseIO and Enrichment transform (Python) ([#30307](https://github.com/apache/beam/pull/30307))
-* Merged sdks/java/fn-execution and runners/core-construction-java into the main SDK.
+* Merged `sdks/java/fn-execution` and `runners/core-construction-java` into the main SDK.
 These artifacts were never meant for users, but noting that they no longer exist.
 These are steps to bring portability into the core SDK alongside all other core functionality.
 * Added Vertex AI Feature Store handler for Enrichment transform (Python) ([#30388](https://github.com/apache/beam/pull/30388))